New York, NY

 Laurie Adams serves as the Chief Executive Officer of Women for Women International, with more than 30 years of experience in international development and human rights advocacy across Asia, the Americas, and Africa.
 A life-long women’s rights advocate, Ms. Adams has devoted her life to eradicating all forms of injustice – poverty, gender-based violence, inequality and racism, and other forms of human rights abuses.

 Amjad Atallah is the co-founder of Women for Women International along with Zainab Salbi.
-Mr. Atallah is currently the managing director of Doba Debates.
+Mr. Atallah is currently the managing director of Doha Debates.
 Previously, he has worked on human rights causes as a legal advisor and policy expert, focusing on Bosnia and Herzegovina, Palestine, Israel, and Darfur with an emphasis on violence against women in wartime.

 French-Caribbean singer, bassist and producer Adi Oasis fuses soul, funk and R&B to form her own distinctive, retro-futurist sound.
 Adi Oasis has toured globally, appearing with Anderson .Paak, Gregory Porter, JUNGLE, Keyshia Cole, Lee Fields, Big Freeda and more, and has performed at Central Park Summerstage, Afropunk, Funk on the Rocks and London Jazz Fest.
 Her new album, Lotus Glow, is out now.